 - Amount of your down payment (on purchases)

 - Whether it’s your first VA loan

 You can speak with one of our Home Loan Experts to find out what funding fee applies to your situation.

-Eligible surviving spouses and veterans with disabilities are exempt from having to pay the VA loan funding fee.
+Eligible surviving spouses and veterans receiving VA disability, as well as those who are active-duty personnel having received a Purple Heart. are exempt from having to pay the VA loan funding fee.